lightning/bolts/02-peer-protocol.md

 The `option_support_large_channel` is a feature used to let everyone know this node will accept `funding_satoshis` greater than or equal to 2^24.
-Since it's broadcast in the `node_announcement` message other nodes can use it to identify peers willing to accept large channel even before exchanging the `init` message with them.
+Since it is broadcast in the `node_announcement` other nodes can use it to identify peers willing to accept large channel even before exchanging `init` with them.

 #### Defined Channel Types